jwhiteDev/appcenter-sampleapp-ios-swift/README.md

 ## Challenge 4- Azure App Insights
 *Est Time to Complete: 90 min*

 **Scenario:** You have had your application running for a while now, and have been gathering a great deal of analytics and data.
-Your teams product lead would like some additional reports on how the application is doing and you are tasked with proving some visual representations of the data.
+Your team's product lead would like some additional reports on how the application is doing and you are tasked with providing some visual representations of the data.

 **Challenge:** Connect your app to Azure Application Insights, set up a data export, then within App Insights create a chart from some of the exported data.
 Take bucketed events and put it into a graph that can be measured.
 (Hint: You may need to run the app after setting up export and generate new events to get it to show up in App Insights)